Projectdotpy/SOR/README.md

-    mkdir data             # data folder containing the dataset mkdir model            # model folder containing the weights of the nn mkdir dist/query       # will contain the imgs given as query by the client ln -s data dist/data   # needed to display the result in the browser
+    mkdir data             # data folder containing the dataset mkdir model            # model folder containing the weights of the nn mkdir dist/query       # will contain the imgs given as query by the client cd dist
+    ln -s ../data data     # needed to display the result in the browser cd ..
     ```

 * Download `instre_monuments.zip` [TODO: add link] which contains the subset